Sally Jones-Diamond

 Judy Harrington

 Judy began working for the Crops Testing Program in 2010 after finishing graduate school.
 She does a bit of writing and a lot of editing, and helps with data analysis during the harvest season.
-She converts Crops Testing documents to a format that is accessible to low-vision and no-vision users.
-She keeps track of the cowpea accessions in CSU’s Mini-Core Collection of cowpea seeds.
-She is an extra hand when one is needed.
+She coordinates many aspects of our black-eyed pea breeding efforts, including but not limited to greenhouse grow outs, DNA sampling and analyses, and breeding selection decisions.

 Judy Harrington